jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Create-Deployment-Group.md

 After filling in the basic information of application and deployment group, please click **Create** to create the application and the deployment group in the application.

-It will redirect to the "Application" page after created.
+It will redirect to the "Application Details" page after created.